-In our opinion the enclosed consolidated financial statements give a true and fair view of the financial position of TIE Kinetix N.V. as at 30 September 2017 and of its result and its cash flows for 2017 in accordance with International Financial Reporting Standards as adopted by the European Union and with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion the enclosed consolidated financial statements give a true and fair view of the financial position of TIE Kinetix N.V. as at 30 September 2018 and of its result and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union and with Part 9 of Book 2 of the Dutch Civil Code.